 - 2 tbsp miso paste (gochujang paste for more spice)

 - 4 eggs (optional)

 - In a large, heavy-bottomed saucepan or pot, heat the sesame oil over medium heat.
-Add the shallot and cook for 3-4 minutes until fragrant, then add the garlic, mushrooms, and bok choy.
+Add the onion/shallot and garlic and cook for 3-4 minutes until fragrant, then add the bok choy.
+Add in the seasame seeds, soy sauce, and optional chilli paste and stir.
 Cook all the vegetables for another 5 minutes until the bok choy is wilted.

-- Stir in the soy sauce, then bring to a boil and reduce to a simmer.
-Add the noodles and cook according to packet instructions.
+- After about 10 minutes, reduce the heat to a simmer.
 Stir the gochujang/miso paste into the pot.
 If using miso, do not boil the contents as it can reduce the flavor of the miso.
 Instead, only place the miso into the pot if the liquid is simmering or below a boil.
+Add the noodles and cook according to packet instructions.

 - Meanwhile, bring a separate, smaller saucepan full of water to the boil and carefully lower in the eggs.
 Cook for about 6-7 minutes, then quickly transfer to a bowl of cold water.
 Carefully peel off the shells and cut the eggs in half.

 - Ladle the broth into four bowls and add the noodles and vegetables.
 Thinly slice the green onions and scatter them over the top, along with the sesame seeds.
 Top each bowl with a boiled egg.